-A Fund may invest in less liquid securities or securities that subsequently become less liquid and therefore may be difficult to sell under certain circumstances, which would have an adverse impact on the market price or the ability to realise the asset.
-Lower liquidity for such securities may be because of lower liquidity in the asset class in general, such as smaller companies or certain categories of credit, or as a result of specific economic or market events, such as the deterioration in the performance of an issuer.
+A Fund may invest in certain securities that subsequently become difficult to sell because of reduced liquidity.
+This would have an adverse impact on the market price or the ability to realise the asset.
+Reduced liquidity for such securities may be driven by a specific economic or market event, such as the deterioration in the creditworthiness of an issuer.